Lupitaalvarez/web-sprint-challenge-advanced-react/README.md

 3. Define stateful logic.

+- Stateful logic is logic that is built into a component.
+For example, it can be a function that handles a click event, a function that sets a toggle state, or a function that formats data before it gets displayed.

 4. What are the three step of creating a successful test?
 What is done in each phase?